GeorgiPanayotov/VisionaryVault/README.md

 # 1. Visionary Vault App

 This is a platform for art lovers to upload, explore, and engage through art.
-* Link to the deployed project:
+* Link to the project - *currently not deployed:

       https://visionaryvault-dmh7cpcuakfee0es.italynorth-01.azurewebsites.net/